knative/serving/image/fluentd/README.md

-# Fluentd Docker Image in Knative
+# Fluentd Docker Image on Knative Serving

-Knative uses a [Fluentd](https://www.fluentd.org/) docker image to collect logs.
+Knative Serving uses a [Fluentd](https://www.fluentd.org/) docker image to collect logs.
 Operators can customize their own docker image and configuration to define logging output.